It's our 40th Birthday! Take a look at our birthday offers page here

 Minho

-Minho, a picturesque region along the Camino de Santiago route, offers trekkers a serene and lush landscape.
-As pilgrims traverse the Minho River, they're greeted by quaint villages, vibrant vineyards, and captivating natural beauty.
+Minho, a picturesque region along the Camino de Santiago route in Portugal, offers trekkers a serene and lush landscape.
+As pilgrims traverse the Minho River, they're greeted by quaint villages, vibrant vineyards and captivating natural beauty.
+Our Portuguese camino trips will allow you to explore this beautiful area.
+Experience Minho for yourself on our Self-Guided Camino: The Portuguese Way

 Galicia

 Galicia, a region in northwestern Spain, is a captivating and culturally rich destination along the Camino de Santiago trail.
-Trekkers on a pilgrimage to Santiago de Compostela will find themselves immersed in Galicia's lush, green landscapes, dotted with charming villages, rolling hills, and dense forests.
+Trekkers on a pilgrimage to Santiago de Compostela will find themselves immersed in Galicia's lush, green landscapes, dotted with charming villages and rolling hills.
 The region's unique culture, marked by Galician language and folklore, provides a warm and authentic backdrop for your journey.
+Experience Galicia on any of our camino trips ending in Santiago de Compostela:

 How Difficult is the Camino de Santiago?